Blackwater Valley Opera Festival & the Mobile Music Machine

-The Mobile Music Machine are regular performers at the National concert hall, Dublin, where they work with the education and outreach department.
+Originally founded in 2007 by Fulbright scholar and cellist Gerald Peregrine and violinist Paul O’ Hanlon, Mobile Music Machine has since performed to over 18,000 schoolchildren across Ireland.
+They regularly perform family concerts at the National Concert Hall, Dublin, where they work with the education and outreach department.
 They have also formed working partnerships with Music Generation, as well as many local arts councils across Ireland.

-The members of the group are all highly experienced musicians, and are in constant demand as performers both at home and abroad.
-They regularly perform in Europe, the Americas and Asia.
-They have a wide range of talents, and are adept at many musical styles.
-In terms of education, they have given workshops to thousands of children in Ireland and the U.K., France and America, and have years of experience in this field.
+The members of the group are all highly experienced musicians and are in constant demand as performers both at home and abroad.
+They have a wide range of talents and are adept at many musical styles.
+In terms of education, they have given workshops to thousands of children in Ireland and the U.K., France, and America, and have years of experience in this field.

-The members of the ensemble have a passion for music education, and have experience working in early education classes right up to lecturing at university level (Trinity College, Beijing and Peking Conservatory, Memphis/Florida state universities among others).
-They have degrees from the most prestigious music colleges in the world (Royal Academy of music (London), Royal College of music, (London) Royal Northern college of music (UK), Limerick university, DIT, Indiana, Texas SMU).
+The members of the ensemble have a passion for music education and have experience working in early education classes right up to lecturing at university level (such as at Trinity College, Beijing and Peking Conservatory, and Memphis/Florida State Universities among others).
+They have degrees from the most prestigious music colleges in the world (Royal Academy of Music London, Royal College of Music London, Royal Northern College of Music, Limerick University, DIT, Indiana, and Texas SMU).

-Joe Csibi is a Producer, Orchestrator, Composer and Musician.
+Joe Csibi is a Producer, Orchestrator, Composer, and Musician.
 A former member of The National Symphony Orchestra of Ireland, Joe spent 7 years with Riverdance the Show as a Musician & Musical Director.
 Joe is currently The Orchestra Contractor, Manager and Education Supervisor for Wexford Festival Opera.
-On education fronts Joe has been involved with many wonderful outreach, education and community projects and has been a leader and facilitator for the National Concert Halls Education Community & Outreach Programmes since 2005 in all sorts of wonderful projects
+On the education front, Joe has been involved with many wonderful outreach, education and community projects and has been a leader and facilitator for the National Concert Halls Education Community & Outreach Programmes since 2005 in all sorts of wonderful projects.

 If you would be interested in applying to have the Mobile Music Machine come to your school contact us using the form below.